marcuskrafthamburg/nf-ds-onl-eng-250825-salt-pepper-daily-review-Internal/protocols/day_45_protocol.md

 - **VAR:** Multivariate (vector) autoregressive model.
 - **Time-Varying Coefficients:** Capture dynamic relationships.
 - **there are more...**
-- (you could also decompose your data, use ARMA to forecast and afterwards add removed components back in)
+- (you could also decompose your data, use ARMA to forecast and afterwards add decomposed components back in)

 ### Forecasting